ecozoic/react-starter/README.md

 yarn serve
 ```

-Builds minified assets in the `/dist/` directory and serve them up using a koa server at http://localhost:8080.
+Builds minified assets in the `/dist/` directory and serve them up using pushstate-server at http://localhost:8080.
-This production-ready server supports HTTP caching, etags, and conditional GET requests.
 A visualization of the webpack build will be produced in the `/webpack/stats` directory.

 ## Tests